ITLA ONLINE EXHIBIT HALL

 Elizabeth was born and raised in Carmel, Indiana.
 She obtained her B.A. degree from the University of Indianapolis.
 She went on to also obtain her MBA with a concentration in Finance in a dual program while completing her undergraduate degree at the University of Indianapolis.
 She obtained her J.D. degree from the Indiana University Robert H. McKinney School of Law.
 When Elizabeth is not practicing law, she enjoys practicing hot yoga.
 She finds that taking time for her own self-care on and off a yoga mat helps her to be able to serve others even better!
 She enjoys spending time with family and friends.
 She joins her parents and brother, Matthew, at Butler Men's Basketball games regularly.
 She enjoys trying new restaurants and enjoying quality time with those around her.
 She also can be found reading a good book or watching a movie.

-Greg Laker, Cohen & Malad, LLP
+Greg Laker, Cohen and Malad

-Gregory L. Laker is a partner and chair of Cohen & Malad, LLP’s personal injury practice.
-He has over 30 years of experience helping people in complex personal injury, drug and device products liability, medical malpractice, and sexual abuse litigation.
+Gregory L. Laker is a partner and chair of CohenMalad, LLP’s personal injury practice.
+He has over 40 years of experience helping people in complex personal injury, medical malpractice and sexual abuse litigation.
 As a father, he is especially passionate about advocating for children who experience sexual abuse.
-He has handled cases against schools, churches, major corporations, daycare centers, and individuals involving sexual abuse of children.
-Greg lectures on topics related to sexual abuse, personal injury and mass torts locally as well as nationally.
-He also volunteers his time and legal advice to various advocacy organizations assisting sexual abuse survivors across Indiana.
+Greg and his team have successfully resolved hundreds of cases against schools, churches, major corporations, daycare centers, and individuals involving the sexual abuse of children.
+Greg has also represented victims of various crimes including rape, gun violence and shootings, and dram shop -- or overserving of alcohol.
+Greg volunteers his time in the community and is a member of the Riley Society Board for the Riley Children’s Hospital.
+He also a frequent lecturer and enjoys giving legal advice to various advocacy organizations assisting survivors across Indiana and the nation.

 Steven Langer, Langer & Langer